Coordinate of a point

 Problem setup and statement

-- of the entity when the dimensions mass, length, and time are measured in certain units; let us refer to them as "original units".
+- x is the coordinate of the magnitude of the entity when the dimensions mass, length, and time are measured in certain units; let us refer to them as "original units".

 Imagine introducting new units such that,